athieffry/Thieffry_et_al_2022_Plant_Cell/README.md

-# Thieffry_et_al_2021
-Collection of R scripts for the analysis of CAGE sequencing data in PAMP-Triggered Immunity (PTI).
+Collection of R scripts for the analysis of CAGE sequencing data in flg22-induced PTI.